Podcasts like Stuff You Missed in History Class

 Website Apple Spotify

-A podcast series looking at the rulers of the ancient Roman empire, by Dr. Rhiannon Evans and Matt Smith.
+'Great empires are not maintained by timidity.' - Tacitus.
+A podcast series looking at the rulers of the ancient Roman empire, by Dr Rhiannon Evans, Dr Caillan Davenport and Matt Smith.

 Hosts Matt Smith, Dr. Rhiannon Evans, Dr.Caillan Davenport